IntegratedSalad/LocalChat/design.md

    1. If service was already registered, do not register it twice.
 (TODO: Should this application work in background?) meaning, if someone writes a message to a user, where their application was closed, (but not the service) should they receive the messages?
+3. UI initialization.
+This can mean a CLI or GUI aplication.
+(TODO: Build for different targets?)
+4. Main Program Loop:
+   1. Accept user input AND
+   2. Discovery for localchat services periodically (timer) AND
+   3. Notify user when someone is available to chat AND (Thread handling this will block until specific ?message? comes)
+   4. Output messages sent to user (callback upon receiving data on socket) Main problem is, that discovery for localchat services etc. needs to call callbacks/completion handlers upon finished task.

 # Threading
 ## Boost threadpool